Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ### Richard Wells: Code Institute Mentor.

 This project could not have been completed without the mentorship and guidance of Richard.
-Twice he came to the rescue during the development of MyPSE.ie and for that I wil be forever grateful.
+Twice he came to the rescue during the development of MyPSE.ie and for that I will be forever grateful.